 You don’t have to lose your luggage to not adhere to this; it’s especially useful after long haul flights or even for a day trip.
 Having a change of clothes after hours in the air or sweating it out after a day-long adventure will prove to be a welcomed option.

 Not every country will have litter bins readily available like Singapore.
 When I was in Tokyo, I’d often needed to carry my trash with me in my bag until I was either near a litter bin or back at the apartment.
 Even when I was in the air, I’d normally keep my trash on me until I could find an outlet.

-Having plastic bags like this roll of Clean Up Rubbish Bags (S$1.75) have saved me from cleaning out stray crumbs or worse, spillage.
+Reusing plastic bags from a 7-Eleven run or from a snack I had earlier have saved me from cleaning out stray crumbs or worse, spillage.

 We’re all guilty of slotting our thrash into the seat compartment in front of us when we fly.
 Let’s be considerate of not only those cleaning after us but also to others by being mindful of our trash and disposing of them accordingly.